Bhad Bhabie: 2019–2023: Bringing Up Bhabie and expansion

-Bregoli also released the trailer of her new reality show, Bringing Up Bhabie, which would detail her daily life and her building her music career.
-The show came out on Snapchat as one of their many Snap Originals.
-The first season had 12 episodes, and TMZ reported outstanding ratings of over 10 million unique viewers in its first 24 hours.
-They also reported she was set to make over 10 million dollars during 2019.
-During September 2019, the reality show was renewed by Snapchat for a second season due to air in Summer 2020, but later delayed due to the COVID-19 pandemic and canceled later that year.
+Bregoli also released the trailer of her reality show, Bringing Up Bhabie, which detailed her daily life and musical career.
+The show was published on Snapchat as a Snap Original.
+The first season had 12 episodes, and TMZ reported ratings of over ten million unique viewers in its first 24 hours.
+The publication also reported she was set to earn over US$10 million in 2019.
+During September 2019, the reality show was renewed by Snapchat for a second season due to air in summer 2020, but later delayed due to the COVID-19 pandemic and canceled later that year.

 During April and May 2019, Bregoli released a remix of "Bestie" by Spenda C Nola Bounce and a radio version of the song with Megan Thee Stallion.
 She released the version with Megan in order for her song to be played on the radio as radio stations were boycotting Kodak Black at the time.
 Bregoli also released the double singles "Lotta Dem" and her song "Spaz", which features YBN Nahmir.
 The making of the "Spaz" music video was recorded for her Snapchat show Bringing Up Bhabie.

-The following month, she released another single called "Get Like Me", which features NLE Choppa.
-On August 22, 2019, she announced the release of her new game Ride or Die, which features Bregoli as an animated character where the player has to get her to run from the police.
+The following month, she released the single "Get Like Me", which features NLE Choppa.
+On August 22, 2019, she announced the release of her mobile game Ride or Die, which features Bregoli as an animated character where the player has to get her to run from the police.

 In December 2019, a video of Bregoli wearing box braids was posted to Instagram, causing controversy over cultural appropriation and her subsequent decision to go on a social media hiatus.
 In February 2020, she ended her hiatus with a freestyle to Nicki Minaj's song "Yikes" and another song called "$" with Lil Gotit.

-On April 22, 2020, she released her first single of 2020, titled "That's What I Said", a track addressing her critics.
+On April 22, she released the single "That's What I Said", a track addressing her critics.